clseitz/Psi46testDesy/README.md

      may stop to work.
 So be careful.
 If you have a better solution report this or even better update this README.

+     More usb info (on Linux):
+     lsusb -v | less
+     and search for FTD

   6. Run